 Hurricane, Cyclone and Tropical Storm Information for Dominican Republic

 Hurricanes (Huracán in Spanish) are devastating.
 Even if it is only a tropical storm it can be destructive.
-Here we hope to help you get prepared, endure and learn about hurricanes and how to survive them here in Dominican Republic.
+Here we hope to help you get prepared, endure and learn about hurricanes and how to survive them here in the Dominican Republic.

 The Spanish who came to the island changed the word from Juracán to huracán.
 The English adapted the word to become the word hurricane that we use today.

 The hurricane season in the Caribbean begins on June 1st and finishes in November.
-In Dominican Republic the most active months months for a cyclone is usually mid August through September.
+In Dominican Republic the most active months for a cyclone are usually mid August through September.
 The island gets a serious brush on average every 5.03 years.
 It is averaged that we get a direct hit once every 22.66 years.